Expert Grant Consultants

-Up to $2.5M is available from Made in Queensland to reimburse up to 50% of the costs of implementing innovative processes and technologies.
+Made in Queensland is a government grant of up to $2.5M for manufacturers for 50% of the costs of implementing innovative processes and technologies.

 The Made in Queensland program is a Queensland Government initiative supporting small to medium manufacturers increase international competitiveness, productivity and innovation via the adoption of new technologies, and generate high-skilled jobs for the future.